 Students have the right to cancel the enrollment agreement and obtain a refund of charges paid through attendance at the first class session or the seventh day after enrollment, whichever is later.
-A student may cancel their enrollment agreement and withdraw from the institution by filling out the enrollment withdrawl form and submitting to the college office.
-CLC shall refund any credit balance on the student's account within 45 days after the date of the student's completion of, or withdrawal from, the educational program in which the student was enrolled.

 Withdrawal Policy

 Students may add or drop a class within two weeks of the first day of class.
 A drop from a class will not appear on transcripts.